When is my car insurance due?

 Do I need insurance if I don’t use my car?

-No, as long as you meet the following requirements:
+You do not need insurance if you meet the following requirements:

 The car is parked on private land, such as your driveway or garage.
 You need insurance to park on public roads